FortAwesome/wordpress-fontawesome/README.md

 "my icons are broken" when WordPress users attempt to change the version of Font Awesome loaded on their site.

-Font Awesome 5 does not use the same `font-family` as Font Awesome 4 did.
+Font Awesome 5 & 6 do not use the same `font-family` as Font Awesome 4 did.
 It uses _multiple_ different `font-family` values that vary by icon style.

 Also, while pseudo-elements perform nicely with CSS and Web Font technology,